 This will display the Wine version currently installed on your system.

-Alternative – Install Wine from Ubuntu Repository
+Alternative – Install Wine from the Ubuntu Repository

 Consider installing the version available in Ubuntu’s repositories for a stable Wine release.
 Although possibly outdated, this version is a dependable alternative.